Diana Russell, Duchess of Bedford: Legacy

 Wimbledon House, which the Duchess had stood to inherit according to her grandmother's plan, passed instead to her brother John, the favourite grandson.
 In 1961, her brother John's descendant, Viscount Althorp, became the father of a daughter whose name was not chosen until a week after the birth.
 The infant was christened Diana, after the Duchess of Bedford.
 Unlike her ancestor, the 20th-century Lady Diana Spencer married her Prince of Wales, Charles, in 1981.
 She died in 1997, aged 36, a year after their divorce.
-Victoria Massey, biographer of the earlier Lady Diana Spencer, noted the similarities between the lives of the two namesakes: as children, they both lived at Althorp and socialised with royalty; both grew up without a mother from the age of six; both were proposed as a bride for a Prince of Wales; both had an accident during their first pregnancy; and both died unexpectedly at a young age.
+Victoria Massey, biographer of the earlier Lady Diana Spencer, noted the similarities between the lives of the two namesakes: as children, they both lived at Althorp and socialised with royalty; both grew up without a mother from the age of six; both were proposed as a bride for a Prince of Wales; both had an accident during her first pregnancy; and both died unexpectedly at a young age.